 We believe we have obtained the environmental permits necessary to conduct our business.
 Our manufacturing processes generate noise, waste water, gaseous wastes and other industrial wastes.
 However, we have devoted efforts to reduce such wastes to acceptable levels.
 We have installed various types of anti-pollution equipment in our facilities to reduce, treat and, where feasible, recycle the wastes generated in our manufacturing process.
+We maintain programs to reduce electricity consumption, water consumption, waste water and greenhouse gas emission since operation and aim to achieve sustainable development and a low carbon footprint.
+In connection with our module production activities, we have significantly reduced electricity consumption, water consumption, waste water emissions, and greenhouse gas emissions in our production.
+According to Solstyce, an independent solar company based in France, in 2013 the carbon footprint of our products was far below the average among Chinese module manufacturers.

 We believe we are currently in compliance with all applicable environmental laws and regulations.
 Our operations are subject to regulation and periodic monitoring by local environmental protection authorities.
 If we fail to comply with present or future environmental laws and regulations, we could be subject to fines, suspension of production or a cessation of operations.